-Soy wax is entirely natural and made from renewable resources, they are "green" to say the least.
+Soy wax is entirely natural and made from renewable resources.
+They are what we would call “green” to say the least.
 It doesn’t have chemicals or other toxic additives.
 This makes it better for the environment and the perfect choice for people who want to make a vegan-friendly candle.

-Conclusions were discussed, the chemicals given off from paraffin have the potential to be harmful and cause poor indoor air quality.
+Conclusions were then discussed.
+The chemicals given off from paraffin have the potential to be harmful and cause poor indoor air quality.
 The chemicals given off were that of alkanes, alkenes, & toluene.

-3. Cleaner Burn and Better Scents With Soy Wax
+Cleaner Burn and Better Scents With Soy Wax:

 In addition to burning longer, soy based candles also burn cleaner.
 You won’t get sooty smoke from burning this type of wax in a candle.
-Instead, the scent that comes off of soy candles is a lot stronger and much less smoky than other candles.
+Instead, the scent that comes off of soy candles are cleaner, and much less smoky than other candle waxes.

 One study in 2002, found that soy wax compared to paraffin wax, not only burned slower and longer, but left little or no soot-footprint behind.

 Cons of Using Soy in Candles?

 Like with any wax, their will be drawbacks.
 Oftentimes, people stop working with soy because they haven’t given it enough of a chance.
 If you’re a candle maker and have worked with only paraffin, it can take some time to adjust.

 There are not many cons to soy wax, at least in our minds.
 However, if you put enough heat on soy wax it can shrink in its container.
 This can create an uneven burn and make your candle look less appealing overall.
 This is a pretty minor inconvenience compared to other wax types.